Customers & Case Studies

 - Recommendations for identifying the best applications for NoSQL

 - Strategies for modeling relational data as documents

 - Basic differences between operating NoSQL and relational databases

-Moving from Relational to NoSQL: How to Get Started (for SQL Users)
+Relational to NoSQL: Getting Started From SQL Server (for SQL Users)

 Modern enterprise technology architecture requires an agile approach to real-time data management that can accommodate unprecedented levels of scale, speed, and data variability.
 This whitepaper introduces you to NoSQL technology and highlights lessons learned from enterprises that have successfully adopted NoSQL databases.
 You’ll learn about: